최신 CKAD 무료덤프 - Linux Foundation Certified Kubernetes Application Developer

 COPY

-- Utilize the 'RUN' instruction to build your Java application using the 'mvn' command.
+- Use the 'RIJN' instruction to build your .NET Core application using the 'dotnet publish' command.

 - Example: